 - The Office of General Counsel serves as EPA's lead for environmental related trade disputes.

-Overall, EPA’s trade and environment policy organization is designed to create a flexible and collaborative mechanism so that EPA can participate fully and effectively in the development and implementation of U.S. trade and environment policy.
+Overall, EPA’s trade and environment policy efforts are designed to allow EPA to participate fully and effectively in the development and implementation of U.S. trade and environment policy.

 Other Federal Roles in Trade Policy Development